todthomson/intro-to-linux-dotnetcore-docker/Part3.md

   },
 ```

-__Note:__ If you're chose to run VS Code you may be prompted to install the C# Language Extension.
-If so go ahead and do that now.
+__Note:__ If you chose to try out VS Code you may be prompted to install the C# Language Extension.
+If so go ahead and click on "show recommendations" to do that now.

 ![19-vscode-csharp](Part3/19-vscode-csharp.png)